arbor-sim/arbor/doc/fileformat/cable_cell.rst

 Parsable arbor-components and meta-data
 ---------------------------------------

-Each of the formats described above can be used to generate a :ref:`label dictionary <labels>`, :ref:`decoration <cablecell-decoration>`, :ref:`morphology <morph>`, or :ref:`cable cell <cablecell>` object.
+The formats described above can be used to generate a :ref:`label dictionary <labels>`, :ref:`decoration <cablecell-decoration>`, :ref:`morphology <morph>`, or :ref:`cable cell <cablecell>` object.
 These are denoted as arbor-components.
 Arbor-components need to be accompanied by *meta-data* specifying the version of the format being used.
 The only version currently supported is 1.